Andremaxico/Andremaxico/README.md

 - 👋 Hi, I’m Andremaxico
 - 👀 I’m intrested in Front-end dev
-- 🌱 Now, I`m learning JavaScript and his frameworks, Scss, some PHP
+- 🌱 Now, I`m learning JavaScript and his frameworks, Scss
-- 📫 My email: andremaxico321@gmail.com (XD)
+- 📫 My email: andremaxico321@gmail.com

 <!---
 Andremaxico/Andremaxico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.